Browns, QB Mayfield not yet talking contract extension

-BEREA, Ohio (AP) — Baker Mayfield's path to a massive pay day looks pretty straightforward.
+BEREA, Ohio — Baker Mayfield’s path to a massive pay day looks pretty straightforward.

 “Honestly, all he needs to do is work, perform and he’s going to be fine,” Browns general manager Andrew Berry said when asked what the next step is for Cleveland’s quarterback.